 The Vulva is the area of skin between your legs.
 It includes the labia, which are the flaps of skin that surround the opening of the vagina.
-There are many different conditions that can make this area painful or irritated.
+Many different conditions can make this area painful or irritated.
 It may be painful due to an infection such as thrush.
 It may be painful due to a skin condition like dermatitis or lichen sclerosis.

 However, sometimes it can be painful without any infection or skin condition being present.

-To make it even more complicated, sometimes all these conditions are present at the same time – or at different times in the same woman.
-It’s also common for her to have other types of pelvic pain as well.
+To make it even more complicated, sometimes all these conditions are present at the same time – or at different times in the same person.
+It’s also common for these people to also have other types of pelvic pain.

 I’m sure there must be something wrong with my vulva!